 - Travel Top 10 Places To Visit In Karnataka in Winter

-Akshay Tritiya falls on the third day of Shukla Paksh in the month of Vaishakh.
+Akshay Tritiya falls on the third day of Shukla Paksha in the month of Vaishakh.
 This festival is important not only for the Hindus but Jains as well.
-This year, the day falls on 18th April.
+This year, the day falls on 14 May.